Select options you want to filter

 The 120V Advantage

-Every all-gas model in the PLSR lineup requires only a standard 120V household electrical outlet — the same outlet type found in every kitchen.
-This eliminates the need (and cost) of hiring an electrician to install a dedicated 240V circuit, which is required for dual fuel models.
+Our freestanding gas range model in the PLSR lineup requires only a standard 120V household electrical outlet — the same outlet type found in every kitchen.
+This eliminates the need (and cost) to hire an electrician to install a dedicated 240V circuit, which is required for dual-fuel models.
 If your kitchen already has a gas line and standard outlets, a PLSR GG range can typically be installed with no electrical modifications.

-All models ship configured for natural gas and include an LP conversion kit.
+All professional gas range models ship configured for natural gas and include an LP conversion kit.
 Available in stainless steel, matte black, and glossy white.
 Free shipping.

 View Full Details →